Riukim/portfolioV1/README.md

 ## 🔮 Future Enhancements

-As the portfolio evolves, future enhancements may include interactive features, more detailed project descriptions, and integration with additional technologies or frameworks.
+As the portfolio evolves, future enhancements may include interactive features, more detailed project descriptions, a section to include a resume that visitors can download and view, and integration with additional technologies or frameworks.
 Regular updates will be made to reflect ongoing learning and new accomplishments.

 ## 🚀 Conclusion

-This portfolio web page serves as a dynamic representation of my skills and experiences, providing a platform for showcasing my journey in the world of web development.
-Through thoughtful design choices and a commitment to simplicity, it aims to leave a positive and lasting impression on visitors.
+This web portfolio serves as a representation of the skills and experiences accumulated during the completion of CS50x, providing a platform to showcase my journey in the world of web development and coding in general.
+Through design choices and a commitment to simplicity, it aims to leave a positive and lasting impression on visitors.
 Feel free to explore and reach out for any inquiries or collaborations!